vigneshsweekaran/assignments/terraform/03-gitlab-runner-docker-aws-instance/README.md

-## Terraform to create aws ec2 instance and install the Gitlab-runner and register it
+## Terraform to create aws ec2 instance and ansible to install the Gitlab-runner and registering it

 * Terraform scripts are used to create the aws EC2 instance
 * Ansible playbook is used to install and register the gitlab runner